SommerAntje/sommerantje.github.io/contents/de/blog/deploy-nuxt-app-to-github-pages.md

 I already had my blog constantly developed in a private GitHub repository, so I just needed to make the repository public, as I am using GitHub free, where a public repository is required, if you want to create a user page site for your account, **GitHub entitles a user to host at least one User page site per account for free.**

-To have a user page site created all I had to do afterwards, was changing the repository name under the settings tab from the project name to <inline-code>your-user-account.github.io</inline-code>, which represents a repository dedicated to the GitHub page files, where now my tech blog is stored in.
+To have a user page site created all I had to do afterwards, was changing the repository name under the settings tab from the project name to <inline-code>your-user-account.github.io</inline-code>.

 ## Configure a continous deployment workflow with GitHub Actions